GlossaryProcurement encyclopedia

 where:

-• z is the z-score corresponding to your target service level (the probability you want to stock out)
+• z is the z-score corresponding to your target service level (the probability you want to not stock out)

 • σ is the standard deviation of daily demand